sayan1886/blockarraygroup/docs/README.md

 !> **Warning** This is in progress, and may have breaking issues

-:warning: Many features are to be added, with graphics being the last.
-Spelling errors are to be expected
+:warning: Spelling errors are soon to be fixed, along with new graphics. we are nearing completion and aim for release canidate to be version 2.5

 ---

-**version 2.1.9**
+**version 2.2.0**

 Author: Sam Bacha *Founder*

-ToDo:
-Replace maths with LaTeX formating
-Insert graphics
-Refine formating
+To Do List (as of 5/6/18)
+Add Disclosures and Legal Section
+Add EPCIS transaction table
+Add Network Topology Map
+Redo Maximizing token Value section
+Import Intro and SCM sections from v1 whitepaper
-Check Spelling and Grammer
+Check Spelling mistakes
+Check Grammar

+Re-do all graphics and have graphics on AWS dedicated folder Re-do all tables in airtable

 have editorial process completed
 Flesh out industry scope (pharma, defense)
 Insert in-line citations and import references

+Reformat Inline Table of Contents to reflect new sections

 ## Introduction